-The Latest: Pakistan orders doses of Chinese-made vaccines
+The Latest: EU moves to stricter export controls on vaccines

 On Tuesday, cardiologist Marcelo Queiroga was sworn in as health minister, becoming the fourth person to occupy the post since the beginning of the health crisis.
 He replaced active-duty army Gen. Eduardo Pazuello.

-INDIANAPOLIS - Indiana’s governor plans to lift the statewide mask mandate and remaining COVID-19 business restrictions in two weeks.
+INDIANAPOLIS - Indiana’s governor plans to lift the statewide mask mandate and remaining coronavirus business restrictions in two weeks.

-Republican Gov. Eric Holcomb said in a Tuesday evening speech that the state’s steep declines in coronavirus hospitalization and deaths rates along with the growing number of people fully vaccinated justify the steps starting April 6.
+Republican Gov. Eric Holcomb says the state’s steep declines in coronavirus hospitalization and deaths rates, along with the growing number of people fully vaccinated, justify the steps starting April 6.

-Holcomb said he hoped the state was seeing the “tail end of this pandemic” that has killed nearly 13,000 people in the state over the past year.
+Holcomb says he hoped the state was seeing the “tail end of this pandemic” that has killed nearly 13,000 people in the state.

-Holcomb said local officials would still have the authority to impose tougher restrictions in response to COVID-19 cases in their communities and that face mask use would still be required in K-12 schools for rest of this school year.
-He urged residents to continue wearing masks in public and that bars and restaurants continue to space out their tables.
+Holcomb says local officials would still have the authority to impose tougher restrictions in response to cases in their communities and face mask use would still be required in K-12 schools for the rest of this school year.
+He urged residents to continue wearing masks in public and bars and restaurants continue to space out their tables.

-Holcomb has faced public pressure and from conservative state lawmakers to ease restrictions, especially after governors in Texas and other states have done so recently.
+Holcomb has faced public pressure and from conservative state lawmakers to ease restrictions, especially after Republican governors in Texas and other states have done so recently.
 But some health experts worry it is premature to lift the statewide restrictions.

-CHICAGO - Chicago city officials have cut ties with a vaccine distributor that “knowingly misallocated” more than 6,000 doses.

 Sign up for Daily Newsletters